sagda4sherif-prog/aurelia-hotel-mcp/README.md

 #  License

-This project was developed for academic purposes as part of the **Faculty of Computer and Data Science – Alexandria University**.ث3
+This project was developed for academic purposes as part of the **Faculty of Computer and Data Science – Alexandria University**.